 Looking for a seaside escape that takes you far away from the crowds?
-These seven secluded beaches require hiking through trails and driving on unpaved paths to reach the coastline.
-But the payoff is worth it to stroll on empty stretches of sand, observe wildlife and feel like you’re on your own private island.
+These seven secluded beaches might require hiking through trails or driving on unpaved paths to reach the coastline, but the payoff–strolling on empty stretches of sand, observing wildlife and feeling like you’re on your own private island—is worth it.

 St. Joseph Peninsula State Park